 The Opportunity – Programme Officer

-Post location: West Bank Field Office – Ramallah
+Post location: West Bank Field Office (WB FO) – Ramallah, oPt

-Contract Duration and Level of Effort: 12 months and renewed based on availability of funds, Full time Position
+Contract Duration and Level of Effort: 12 Months

 The Programme Officer will support programme design, and lead the planning and implementation of assigned programme activities in coordination with internal and external stakeholders.
 This includes positive engagement and enabling support to project partners in line with SCI’s Partnership Principles.
 The post holder will ensure that monitoring plans are carried out, required project resources are mobilized and utilized, data is generated and reported in a timely fashion, and that quality is maintained.
-This necessitates effective and timely coordination with Awards, Programme Development Quality and Advocacy (PDQA), Supply Chain, MEAL and other enabling functions through all stages of the project cycle.
+This necessitates effective and timely coordination with Awards, PDQ, Supply Chain, MEAL and other enabling functions through all stages of the project cycle.

 The post holder will be assigned responsibilities across multiple projects by the Programme Manager, and is expected to work adaptably by absorbing and handing over tasks as projects end and new ones come online.
 This may involve varying levels of accountability depending on the current portfolio and needs of the Programme Unit.